velomovies/performance-matters-server-side/README.md

 ## Background

 I removed all javascript in this version and tried to enhance it.
 The app itself was already fast with the first paint, but didn't work without javascript.
 The app I made works server-side.
 I started a node server and made sure it would work without javascript.
-Next to that I made a few enhancements for the performancy.
+Next to that I made a few enhancements for the performance.

 I mostly checked the performance with the [lighthouse/audit tool in chrome](https://developers.google.com/web/tools/lighthouse/).
 That way I could see the diffence made by a few code changes.
 Below you can find most of the changes and the audit I did.